Kishore11N/LCA-Java/README.md

 LCA & DAG implementation in Java - LCA-Java Folder
 LCA implementation in Python - "https://github.com/Kishore11N/LCA-Python"

 Test file for LCA & DAG in Java - LCA Java Folder
 Test file for LCA in Python - "https://github.com/Kishore11N/LCA-Python"

 Biography and Metrics Report within this repositiory.
 Metrics report was submitted to BlackBoard before deadline, and was added to the repository at a later stage.

 GitHub Access - Git Access Folder
 My Git Access code interrogates the API to collect information from a user's repository to find :
  - The name of each contributor
  - The number of commits/contributions each contributor made
  - The number of repositories each of the contributors worked on
+ The output of my code is a csv file, that can then be used as an input in the D3.js visual.

 D3.js Visualisation